peterz0310/robot-arm-app/README.md

 ## Persistence

 - State (settings, joint limits, tile order) is saved to `FileSystem.documentDirectory/robot-controller.json` using `expo-file-system`.
+- Programs live in `FileSystem.documentDirectory/programs/*.json` plus a `state.json` marker for the active editing program.
 - In Expo Go, it survives reloads and swiping away the app, but will reset if Expo Go’s data is cleared or the Expo Go app is updated/reinstalled.

 ## Storage flush behavior